 If you have an allergic reaction to neem oil, wash the affected area thoroughly with soap and water.
 Monitor the affected area for a few hours and contact a healthcare professional if your symptoms worsen.

 Is Neem Oil Safe For Animals and Other Wildlife?

 Neem oil isn’t known to be harmful to birds, mammals, bees, butterflies, ladybugs, or plants.

-Azadirachtin, a main component of neem oil, is moderately toxic to fish and other aquatic animals.
-Use caution if you are using or disposing neem oil near a freshwater stream.
+Azadirachtin, the main chemical component of neem oil, is moderately toxic to fish and other aquatic animals.
+Use caution if you dispose of your neem oil near a freshwater stream.